useToast

 }

-Advanced usage
+</script>Advanced usage

 Using props can work for most situations, but it leaves some finer control to be desired.
 For instance, you can add HTML to any slot value.
 This can either be an imported SFC or an inline render function.
-For reactvity, you must use a getter function.
+For reactivity, you must use a getter function.

 <template>